Saving money on health insurance

 to get these extra savings on out-of-pocket costs.

-• If you enroll in a plan in another health plan category, you can still use a premium tax credit.
+• If you enroll in a plan in another health plan category, you can still use the tax credit.
 But, you won’t get these extra savings.

-• Silver plans may also be available if you’re eligible for a premium tax credit and can enroll through a Special Enrollment Period based on estimated household income.
+• Silver plans may also be available if you’re eligible for the tax credit and can enroll through a Special Enrollment Period based on estimated household income.

 • If you’re enrolled in a Silver plan and lose your cost-sharing reductions: You’ll qualify for a Special Enrollment Period.
 If you want to change plans, you can enroll in a Bronze, Silver or Gold plan that meets your needs and fits your budget.